create-se4ai/engineering-ai-systems-course/README.md

 # SOEN 691: Engineering AI-Based Software Systems

+## SE4AI Training Program

+<img style="float:right;" align="right" src="images/logo.svg" alt="SE4AI" width="150"/>

+This course is part of the [SE4AI Training Program](https://www.se4ai.org/), a training program on the development, deployment and servicing of Artificial Intelligence-based Software Systems.
+The program was established in collaboration world-renowned researchers and technology leaders and is composed of four Canadian universities: Concordia University, Polytechnique Montréal, Queen University, and University of Alberta,

 ## Course Description

 This course introduces key concepts related to the engineering of AI-based software systems.
 Topics include requirements and architectures of AI-based software systems, data validation and management, model selection, quality assurance, deployment and continuous delivery of AI-based software systems.
 Additionally, special topics on interpreting and monitoring models, and operations in large-scale AI-based system will be included.
 A course project involving a real-world open source AI-based software system will be required.

-<img style="float:right;" align="right" src="images/logo.svg" alt="SE4AI" width="150"/>

-This course is part of the [SE4AI Training Program](https://www.se4ai.org/), a training program on the development, deployment and servicing of Artificial Intelligence-based Software Systems.
-The program was established in collaboration world-renowned researchers and technology leaders and is composed of four Canadian universities: Concordia University, Polytechnique Montréal, Queen University, and University of Alberta,

 ## Background